-"But we don't see Safeway, ADM or commodities traders calling for an end to the food stamp program."
+"You'd think it would be easy.
+After all, we don't see Safeway, ADM or commodities traders calling for an end to the food stamp program."
 Cabeza sheds light on an inconsistency.
-"Oh, their wholly owned politicians might give lip service to the deficit, crippling debt and the evil of social spending and other non specific blather as they court your vote.
-But like MIC contractors, they know where their profit comes from.
+"That should be enough to awaken the fools.
+But all their wholly owned politicians have to do is give lip service to the deficit, crippling debt and the evil of social spending and other non specific blather as they court your vote.
+Like MIC contractors, they know where their profit comes from.
 They won't let the programs go away, as long as they can still milk them.

-Who are the real welfare recipients?
+"Who are some others of the real welfare recipients?
 Remember the Frist family HCA [Hospital Corporation of America] defrauded the government of billions in Medicare heists, while the Senate majority leader, Bill Frist, was denouncing the same government size, spending, waste and social programs.
 They say that private enterprise is more efficient.
 Yeah, at stealing from the people and our government." - DOJ release